MiradoConsulting/iot-workshop/doc/impl-guide.md

 ### Getting started ###

-Follow the guide [here](https://www.arduino.cc/en/Guide/MKR1000) for getting set up with the right IDE configuration, and uploading and running your first sketch to the board.
+Follow the Quickstart guide [here](https://www.arduino.cc/en/Guide/MKR1000) for getting set up with the right IDE configuration, and uploading and running your first sketch to the board.

 ### Installing Libraries ###